Stream of consciousness: Twenty-first century

 The twenty-first century brought further exploration, including Jonathan Safran Foer's Everything is Illuminated (2002) and many of the short stories of American author Brendan Connell.

 Song lyrics

 Stream of consciousness technique is also used in song lyrics.
 Songwriters such as Sun Kil Moon and Courtney Barnett use it in their songs.
-An early example is Outkast's song "A Life in the Day of Benjamin André (Incomplete)" off their 2003 album Speakerboxxx/The Love Below.

 Dialogue in films

 Some filmmakers use the narrative technique.
 For example, the documentary Anonymous Club about songwriter Courtney Barnett is narrated using stream-of-consciousness.
 Terrence Malick's films use it as well.
 2022 film You Won't Be Alone also uses it.